2019 Pulwama attack: India and Pakistan

 On 19 February 2019, Pakistani Prime Minister Imran Khan said that providing safe haven to terrorists was not in Pakistan's interest.
 He asked for proof of Pakistani involvement and warned India that any military response would be met with retaliation.
 Indian Ministry of External Affairs responded by criticising him for not condemning the attack and not offering any condolences for the victims.
 It said that claims by Adil Ahmad Dar and Pakistan-based Jaish-e-Mohammed was sufficient proof.
-It said that promises of investigation was unconvincing due to a lack of progress in Mumbai and Pathankot attack investigations.
+It said that promise of investigation was unconvincing due to a lack of progress in Mumbai and Pathankot attack investigations.
 In response to Indian criticism, the newspaper Dawn pointed out that Pakistani Foreign Minister Qureshi had expressed sympathies with the victims soon after the attack.

 Following the attack on the Indian territory, the producers of the Indian Hindi films, including Notebook, Kabir Singh and Satellite Shankar, decided not to release the films in Pakistan.

 Former Indian cricket players and Board of Control for Cricket in India (BCCI) called for the boycott on the 2019 World Cup group match fixture between India and Pakistan with raising concerns on banning Pakistan cricket team from playing in the 2019 Cricket World Cup tournament.
 However, after conducting a press meet in Dubai, the International Cricket Council (ICC) rejected BCCI's statement regarding banning Pakistan from the World Cup and assured that the scheduled match will go ahead as planned despite the ongoing standoff between the two nations.

 On 8 March 2019, the India national cricket team wore camouflage military caps in tribute to the CRPF personnel killed in the attack during the third ODI against Australia at Ranchi.
 The players also donated their match fees to the National Defence Fund.
 The Pakistan Cricket Board wrote to the ICC to protest the gesture.
 The ICC stated that BCCI had asked for, and received, permission to wear the caps.